Acceptable Income Sources in Lending Assessment

 Assessment may consider employment stability, contract structure, and industry continuity.

-Self-Employed and Business Income
+Self-Employed And Business Income

 May be recognised where: